wasd-tech/ai-toolkit-rocm/README.md

 ## Installation

 Requirements:
-- python >3.10
+- python = 3.12
-- Nvidia GPU with enough ram to do what you need
+- AMD GPU with enough ram to do what you need
-- python venv
+- python venv or conda (conda is better)
 - git